RoryBecker/CodeRushPlugins/Contact.md

 ---

 #### Who am I?
 My name is Rory Becker.
-* I started the original [DXCoreCommunity plugin site](https://code.google.com/p/dxcorecommunityplugins/) and I'm the original author of this site.
+I work for DevExpress as a CodeRush Community Evangelist (CodeRush Obsessive) I started the original [DXCoreCommunity plugin site](https://code.google.com/p/dxcorecommunityplugins/) and I'm the original author of this site.
-* I work for DevExpress.com as a CodeRush Community Evangelist.
-(CodeRush Obsessive)

 #### Contact Details
 * I'm easiest to find on twitter: [@rorybecker](http://twitter.com/rorybecker)